ZeusCoderBE/Recommender-System/README.md

 1. Content Filtering:

-   - I created vector representations for each movie using TF-IDF.
+   - I created a vector representation for each movie using TF-IDF.

-   - I trained ridge regression models for each user to determine weights.
+   - I trained a ridge regression model for each user to learn the weights.

-   - I constructed a linear regression model utilizing these weights to predict and recommend movie ratings.
+   - I used these weights to predict and recommend movie ratings.

 2. Collaborative Filtering: